charles-keely/remote-viewing-trainer/README.md

 # rv-cli - Remote Viewing CLI Trainer

-A command-line tool for controlled remote viewing training with GPT-V scoring.
+A command line tool that is a voice activated 'remote viewing' trainer and tester.

 ## About Remote Viewing

 Remote viewing is a protocol for perceiving and describing distant or unseen targets using mental perception.
 This tool helps train controlled remote viewing (CRV) skills by providing:

 - Random target generation (A random image will be downloaded to /app/data/targets, and a target number will be assigned to this image)
-- Session-based remote viewing exercises that guide you through a Controlled Remote Viewing session through voice prompts.
+- Session-based remote viewing exercises that guide you through a Controlled Remote Viewing session in 6 steps through voice prompts.
 Your answers will be recorded and stored as you say them.
 - AI-powered scoring of remote viewing accuracy

 ## Requirements